A fan of mystery and detective stories…

 since her childhood, Laraine embraced the creation of Sir Arthur Conan Doyle and has been a Sherlock Holmes tragic ever since.
 In 2009, she visited the Reichenbach Falls in Switzerland where the Great Detective met his (supposed) death at the hands of arch-villain, Moriarty.

-As a wild storm batters Brighton, Emma Hart, an aspiring artist, and Max Rushforth, a shell-shocked ex-soldier, take refuge in the cellar of a derelict mansion, the Death Mask Murderer’s lair and home to his sinister collection of plaster casts of murdered women.
-With Max in the spotlight of the police investigation, Emma gathers together an unlikely cast of amateur sleuths to solve the case.
-There is her feisty great aunt, Mrs Florence Darrow, a wealthy Brighton matron and philanthropist, as well as Reggie da Costa, The Argus‘s premier crime reporter, bon vivant and sometime Socialist.
-Lastly, there is Dr Silas Bacon, an expert in death masks.
-Together, they combine their respective talents to track down a murderer.
+As a wild storm batters Brighton, Emma Hart, an aspiring artist, and Max Rushforth, a shell-shocked ex-soldier, take refuge in the cellar of a derelict mansion, the killer’s lair and home to his sinister collection of plaster casts.
+With Max under the spotlight of the police investigation, Emma calls on the expertise of crime reporter, Reggie da Costa, and Dr Silas Bacon, an expert in death masks, to prove his innocence, unaware that she, too, is in the killer’s sights.

 ‘The Reggie da Costa Mysteries’ is being published by Level Best Books, Maryland, USA.